QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 go run deploy_cluster.go
 ```

 The deploying process will be printed on the console log.
+You will see 12,000 accounts will be loaded automatically for each shard.

 If cluster start successfully, you can start mining using the following command:
 ```bash
 curl -X POST -H 'content-type: application/json' --data '{"jsonrpc":"2.0","method":"setMining","params":[true],"id":0}' http://127.0.0.1:38491
 ```